EmanShihab/zellwk.com/src/posts/2018-06-29-finding-mentors.md

 The first way I would recommend is to see if there is a community around the book or course you bought.

-This community will be the best place for you to ask questions since they people in the community are learning the same things as you are learning.
+This community will be the best place for you to ask questions since the people in the community are learning the same things as you are learning.
 There is more context, and there is a high chance of getting a quality answer.

 People who create courses may also hang out in the community to answer questions.